-With plant-based diets and especially plant-based athletes getting so much media attention lately, you’ve probably seen and heard the news and maybe even some hype.
 Perhaps you’re wondering what all the fuss is about?
 Or maybe you have some friends or family members who’ve gone plant-based and are raving about it?
+This is your plant-based diet guide.

 You may be having some of these concerns:

-- Is a whole food plant-based vegan diet boring?
+- Is a vegan plant-based whole food diet boring?

 - Am I just going to be eating so-called “rabbit food”?